kruniak/kiwibot/README.md

 handle ONE single group in my case. (ideally group whitelist / password when invited)

-hello command that sends a turret "hello" voice message
+hello command that sends a turret "hello" voice messagses